 No significant and material orders were passed by regulators or courts or tribunals impacting the going concern status and Company's operations in future.

 Internal financial control systems and their adequacy

-The Company has a wholly owned subsidiary in USA Danlaw Technologies Inc. Performanceand financial position has been given above in the financial results.
+The Company has a wholly owned subsidiary in USA Danlaw Technologies Inc and Danlaw Electronics Assembly Limited become subsidiary with effect from 18th June 2018.
+Performance and financial position have been given above in the financial results.

 Deposits from public

-The auditors' report and secretarial auditors' report does not contain any qualifications reservations or adverse remarks.
-Report of the secretarial auditor isgiven as an annexure which forms part of this report.
+The auditors' report does not contain any qualifications reservations or adverse remarks.
+Extract of the Annual Return

 Foreign exchange earnings and outgo:

 The particulars of foreign exchange earnings and outgo are given below.